What Are Essential Oils, Anyway?

 Here is How to Use Essential Oils at Home

-On occasion, oils are ingested by patient, but some essential oils should not be consumed by mouth because it is not always safe for the patient.
+On occasion, the patient can ingest oils, but some essential oils should not be consumed by mouth because it is not always safe for the patient.
 Some oils are toxic when consumed orally.
 Some say that oils have a physical effect on the body.
 This claim is not verified by studies.
 Essential oils do affect the patient’s level of relaxation.3

 Massage and Aromatherapy Go Hand-In-Hand